Char cloth: Description

 Char cloth looks like a black, fragile piece of cloth.
-It is usually made from swatches of organic fabrics, but similar tinder can be made in the same way using cotton balls or tampons, dried moss, leaves or fungus (amadou for instance), raw unspun flax, etc. This is packed into a small, almost airtight, rectangular tin, then heated slowly and steadily over coals for a long period of time, allowing it to undergo thermal decomposition (aka, pyrolysis).
+It is usually made from swatches of organic fabrics, but similar tinder can be made in the same way using cotton balls or tampons, dried moss, leaves or fungus (amadou for instance), raw unspun flax, etc. This is packed into a small, almost airtight, rectangular tin, then heated slowly and steadily over coals for a long period of time, allowing it to undergo pyrolysis.
 The material that remains after this process is complete ignites very easily, making it the preferred tinder when lighting a fire using flint and steel.

-Pyrolysis is defined as "a thermochemical decomposition of organic material at elevated temperatures in the absence of oxygen”.
-Basically pyrolysis is turning organic matter into charcoal, a low weight, high energy content, very easily ignited matter.
+Pyrolysis is defined as "a thermochemical decomposition of organic material at elevated temperatures in the absence of oxygen".
+Essentially, pyrolysis is turning organic matter into charcoal, a low weight, high energy content, very easily ignited matter.
 Fresh charcoal can even autoignite, even though its autoignition temperature (349 – 455 °C) is not that low (for instance, paper's is 218–246 C); this is because, if even a small point ignites, it will generate more energy than lost, igniting the cloth around, so energy and temperature will build up until it turns red hot ember.
 The cloth usually does not produce enough gas for it to produce flames, but if close enough to something that can, a full fire will finally occur.

 Technique

 This material, when properly prepared, will ignite with the slightest spark and provides a slow burning, hot ember to build the fire around, making it very popular with campers; especially in harsh weather conditions when lighting a fire is more difficult.
 Applying the same principle that has been used throughout history by indigenous peoples, char cloth can start a fire with only the help of flint and steel, it is then placed in a tinder bundle and blown into flames.
 It is easily made on a small scale, making it accessible and popular in the domestic sphere and while cooking on campfires.

 When struck against steel, a flint edge produces sparks.
-‘The hard flint edge shaves off a particle of the steel that exposes iron, which reacts with oxygen from the atmosphere and can ignite the proper tinder’.
-With this flint and steel technique the char cloth will ignite and an “ember will flash through it” allowing for a flame to be built around the ember.
+'The hard flint edge shaves off a particle of the steel that exposes iron, which reacts with oxygen from the atmosphere and can ignite the proper tinder'.
+With this flint and steel technique the char cloth will ignite and an "ember will flash through it" allowing for a flame to be built around the ember.
 Although the char cloth is slow burning, the spark will need to be fostered using small kindling materials such as dried leaves, small twigs or a tinder bundle.